Tregaron: Sport

-Public transport
+Transport

+The nearest National Rail station is Aberystwyth, which facilitates services to Shrewsbury and Birmingham on the Cambrian Line.

+Tregaron once had its own railway station.
 In 1860, government approval to subsidise the construction of a railway from Manchester to Milford Haven was granted.
 At the urging of local people, led by David Davies and supported by Joseph Jenkins, capital was subscribed for a station at Tregaron.
 The Pencader–Lampeter section was completed in January 1866.
 The grand opening of the entire line was held the following year at Aberystwyth on 12 August 1867, providing a boost to the economy of the town.
-In 1965, Tregaron's train service was withdrawn and the station closed after the line was badly damaged by flooding south of Aberystwyth.
+In 1965, Tregaron's train service was withdrawn and the station closed, after the line was badly damaged by flooding south of Aberystwyth.